christinedom/FoodBankConnect/Phase3-IDB.ai.md

 # Reflection on Use

 ## What specific improvements to your code or understanding came from this AI interaction?
+In the code we used for pagination, we were able to make this process dynamic for the various filters and sorting methods we implemented, adapting to show different amounts of instance cards based on the filter query.
+AI helped us figure out how to do this by offering insight on how pagination works along with how to properly implement it when the number of features being shown and the number of features per page are not known amounts.
+We also improved our understanding in regards to AWS and its role in our API through conceptual explanations from AI.

 ## How did you decide what to keep or ignore from the AI’s suggestions?
+We used common sense and our knowledge of the scope of the project to determine which AI suggestions were neither realistic nor feasible.
+The AI recommended various types of recursive web crawling across multiple sites for each foodbank instance during the web scraping process.
+We chose to disregard this suggestion since this would be wildly overblown for our small project.
+Scraping would take hours to fully fill our database and this would have placed a huge burden on the API's we were using.
+This seemed more fitting for a commercial development server, not a school project.

 ## Did the AI ever produce an incorrect or misleading suggestion?
 How did you detect that?
+Yes, the AI had some confusion about AWS and the API's we were using as sources.
+Originally, AI did not fully understand what we were trying to do with our implementation of filtering and searching.
+So, it suggested we perform these features on the frontend of the website, but we are required to perform them in the backend using new API endpoints.
+AI was then a bit confused when attempting to explain to us how to create new endpoints for these purposes on AWS, but after explaining more clearly what we were trying to do, better answers were given.
+We detected these mistakes with our common sense since the suggestions violated the direction in which we were heading with the project.

 ---